hckuo2/Cozart/handout.md

 1. Setup the environemnt
 2. Trace the workload to generate configlets
 3. Compose the configlets
-4. Build the debloated kernel
+4. Test the debloated kernel

 ## Setup